wuyou33/makena/README.md

 # Makena Engine Design
-This section describes the brief ovewview of Makena engine design and the key concept, the contact tracking.
+This section describes the brief overview of Makena engine design and the key concept, the contact tracking.

 ## Design Overview